Residential Burn Permit Information

 Update for burn permits in the State Responsibility Area (SRA) within the North County FPD

-We can once again issue Residential Burn Permits.
-These permits are available here through the link below or at any of our three fire stations.
-Please note: if you cannot afford or do not wish to pay the fee you can get a permit at no cost from CALFIRE at the Aromas Fire Station located at 492 Carpenteria Road, Aromas, CA 95004.
+We can issue Residential Burn Permits.
+These permits are available through the link below or at any of our three fire stations.
+Please note: if you cannot afford or do not wish to pay the fee you can also get a permit at no cost from CALFIRE at the Aromas Fire Station located at 492 Carpenteria Road, Aromas, CA 95004.

 Agricultural Burn Permits in the SRA must be obtained from CAL FIRE.